 NCERT Solutions for Class 8 Social Science History Chapter 1 How, When and Where contain solutions to the exercises given in the History book Our Pasts -III.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
 You can read and download all the questions and answers in PDF format.

-Class 8 History Chapter 1 How, When and Where Ncert Textbook Questions Solved
+Class 8 History Chapter 1 How, When and Where Questions and Answers

 Question 1: State whether true or false: